Until one has loved an animal, a part of one's soul remains unawakened.

 "It is a blessing to raise my children, with the opportunity to live on a farm.
 But this morning, I realize how fragile life is for those beautiful animals .
 Last night, I watched my 17 year old, hold his new bull calf as it took its last breath.
 Death is hard, no matter what.
 Animals teach us so much about life.
 There will be other baby calves, but we will never forgot this one.

-Love of nature is akin to the love of God; the two are inseparable.”
+nature is akin to the love of God; the two are inseparable.”

 I believe this with all my heart.
 All that we see teaches us to trust the Creator for all that we do not see.
 Especially in the spring with the new life and light that comes into the world, and also at this time of year of year when we celebrate Christ, His life, atonement, and the resurrection to come; my soul awakens and I do realize how fragile life is.
 Animals do teach us so much about life and it is a blessing to have God's creatures touch our life and bring us joy.